Saint-logo3.png

 Persona

-I created Taylor West, the primary persona, to better identify with the target user in this case.
+I created Taylor West, the primary persona, to better identify with the target user.

 Empathy map